10/27/2023

 speaker

-Great, good morning.
+Great.
+Good morning.
 Thanks for taking my question.
-Maybe we can start with the question on the working capital.
-Earlier you spoke about a more normalized working capital level now.
+Maybe we can start with a question on the working capital. earlier you spoke about a more normalized working capital level now.
 Previously, you often talked about that you expect working capital to improve going forward.
-So it is right to assume that you don't expect a meaningful release in working capital going forward?
+So is this right to assume that you don't expect a meaningful release in working capital going forward?

 speaker